isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 * Have been overseas for a long period of time and had no opportunity to learn an official MTL, a Non-Tamil Indian Language (NTIL) or an approved Foreign or Asian Language.
 * Have special educational needs, with severe difficulties in coping with overall learning.

 Students who wish to apply in Secondary School level, parents are to contact MTL HOD for further advice.
-Applicants with medical background or special needs will need to submit all reports when applying for exemption and all applications are subject to approval by MOE.
+Applicants with medical background or special needs will need to submit all reports when applying for exemption and all applications are subject to approval by MOE.<br>
 Students who had been exempted in Primary School do not need to re-apply.

 ## Subject-Based Banding (SBB)